apple/game-center-tools/README_genrulesinput.md

 **Abstract:**

-Explore rule expressions using the [JMESPath playground](https://play.jmespath.org) and use a Python 3 script to generate the rule based matchmaking JSON input.
+Explore rule expressions using the [JMESPath playground](https://play.jmespath.org), and use a Python 3 script to generate the rule-based matchmaking JSON input.

 ## Overview

-[Rule based matchmaking](https://developer.apple.com/documentation/gamekit/matchmaking_rules) uses expressions in the [JMESPath JSON query language](https://jmespath.org) against JSON representations of match requests to select the best requests for a match.
+[Rule-based matchmaking](https://developer.apple.com/documentation/gamekit/matchmaking_rules) uses expressions in the [JMESPath JSON query language](https://jmespath.org) against JSON representations of match requests to select the best requests for a match.
-The expressions can be complex and it is useful to explore the results of intermediate expressions in order to obtain the desired result.
+The expressions can be complex and it's useful to explore the results of intermediate expressions in order to obtain the desired result.
 Explore	rule expressions using the [JMESPath playground](https://play.jmespath.org) with example input representing requests in the queue.
 The structure of the JSON used as input when evaluating the expressions is described in the App Store Connect API documentation for [Expressions](https://developer.apple.com/documentation/appstoreconnectapi/game_center/expressions).
-However, it is tedious and time consuming to construct the input manually.
+However, it's tedious and time consuming to construct the input manually.
 Use the script to generate the input from the same compact input as the `testrules.py` script.

 For a complete list of the `genrulesinput.py` arguments, run the  `genrulesinput.py —h` command.

 ## Example 1

-In The first example there are 3 requests in the queue:
+In The first example, there are 3 requests in the queue:

-1. Player skill = 1, submitted 20 seconds ago.
+1. Player skill = 1, submitted 20 seconds ago
-2. Player skill = 50, submitted 10 seconds ago.
+2. Player skill = 50, submitted 10 seconds ago
-3. Request from player with skill = 20, invited player skill = 30, submitted just now.
+3. Request from player with skill = 20, invited player skill = 30, submitted just now

 Run the [genrulesinput.py](https://github.com/apple/game-center-tools/README_genrulesinput.md) script with the input shown to generate the input for these requests.